heidre/projectDesign/feedback/index.md

-## Here are some questions we asked our friends when we showed ExposéMoi to them:
+## Here are some questions we asked our friends about ExposéMoi:

 1) What do you find useful about ExposéMoi? / What do you think it can be used for?